crashappsec/chalk/src/docs/guide-config-overview.md

 ```

-Notice that we have also suppreassed local terminal output for the above report.
+Notice that we have also suppressed local terminal output for the above report.

 ### Updating the used templates